 However, this year we saw a dramatic 18% rise in the average APC cost of fully OA journals, though the median APC showed a more modest 3% increase.
 Investigation revealed that this sharp average rise is due mainly to the reclassification of Nature Communications (cost per article charged to COAF £3,800) as a fully OA journal since we carried out our analysis in 2014/15.

 Removing the 78 Nature Communications publications reduces the average APC for fully OA journals to £1,478 – a 6% increase over the past 12 months (in line with 5% price increase in hybrid journals).
-The range of fully OA journal APCs reported can be seen in figure 1.

 |Publisher||Journal type||Number of articles||Average APC||Total spend|